OpenStackweb/openstack-org/README.md

 * chmod 777 -R  vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache/Serializer

 DATABASE
 OpenStack will provide a db dump on a weekly basis, purged of protected data.
-The dump can be found ******* (to add public Cloud Files location).
+The dump can be found https://mycloud.rackspace.com/cloud/920805/files#object-store%2CcloudFiles%2CDFW/www.openstack.org-cron-db-backups-purged/.
 The database will create one default admin user.
 All other data will need to be populated by the user.

 TODO:
-We need a way to provide a clean and current dump of the database, since a majority of the web content for the site is stored there.
-Also, we need detailed installation instructions to run the site locally on LAMP or MAMP.
+We need detailed installation instructions to run the site locally on LAMP or MAMP.